 Step 1: Open the translation memory and use the field in the Search window to enter the text you want to search for.
 Please note that searching with wildcards is supported.

 Step 2: Select the appropriate language and then click Search.

 Viewing the Search Results

 In order to make your translation units easier to view, it is possible to rearrange the language columns.
 Drag columns to the left or right using the mouse.
-Or, by clicking on the arrow icon in the column header, you can move the entire language column to the leftmost position (This is shown in the picture below in the DE column).
+Or, by clicking on the arrow icon in the column header, you can move the entire language column to the leftmost position (as shown in the picture below next to the FR column).

 You can show or hide selected columns using the Set up columns feature.
 When you click this, you'll notice a list of the target languages in your TM.
 Uncheck any that you do not want to have displayed and click Apply.